A view of urban life in the Philippines, showcasing social challenges.

 8. Climate Change and Natural Disasters

 The increasing impact of climate change has intensified these natural disasters, leading to more frequent and severe weather events.
 These events not only disrupt agriculture and livelihoods but also displace entire communities, exacerbating poverty and straining disaster response efforts.
-Without long-term resilience strategies and sustainable infrastructure, the nation remains at high risk of economic and social instability in the face of these recurring threats.
+Without lasting solutions, the country continues to face economic and social risks.

 9. Criminality and Drug-Related Issues